 We privately hold, now close to 400 acres and are growing 100 varieties/clones.
 My vineyard is in itself an experiment to see what will grow and what will make world-class wine.

 The wind blows a lot in Willcox in the South East part of Arizona.
 In the Vineyard the vines stand firm, tendrils gripping the trellis as their petioles wave and bend in the breeze.
 The tough country demands strength, fortitude and determination to survive from everything that lives where Eagles and Hawks and Falcons fly overhead seeking from on high the small animals that roam and live and make their homes with the grapevines.

-It is water from a large underground pre-historic glacial aquifer, a closed basin that feeds the vines the moisture they need.
+It is water from a large underground pre-historic glacial aquifer, that feeds the vines the moisture they need.
 Winters are spent asleep, waiting out the snow and cold.
 Springtime, after pruning and training, the buds appear on the vines.
 As the days warm and the nights cool, the grapes grow, seemingly over-night.
 As the days heat up, the grape clusters self-pollinate and soon there are large clusters of berries awaiting the harvest.

 July, August, and September, the vines sacrifice their fruit, as the mechanical harvester moves from one row of ripe berries to the next, all in the dark of night when the grapes are cool.
 Soon the macro bins, full of grapes, will be tipped into the de-stemmer, then into the press, and the juice fed yeast and wine is the end result.